Direct Estimation of the Density of States for Fermionic Systems: Results

 We note that unlike kernel polynomial methods \cite{weisse2006kernel,summer2024calculating}, there is no requirement to rescale the Hamiltonian such that its spectrum lies in a certain range, which would require some prior knowledge of the spectrum to reliably perform.
 Instead, the range and resolution of energies are determined by the duration of dynamics $t_{\text{max}}$ and the sampling period $\Delta t$.
 In particular, sampling $t$ in $G(t)$ via a uniform grid of $N_t=t_{\text{max}}/\Delta t$ points, yields a uniform grid of energies between $-\frac{\pi}{N_t}+\frac{2\pi}{N_t \Delta t}$ and $\frac{\pi}{\Delta t}$; The range of energies can then be increased by decreasing $\Delta t$ while the spectral resolution can be improved by increasing the duration of evolution.

-Finally, the windowed Fourier transform in \cref{eqn:blurred_density_of_states} can be estimated by Monte Carlo importance sampling methods, i.e., one samples the FDOS $G(\hat{t})$ at random times $\hat{t}$ which are drawn from a probability distribution $P(t)=W_\sigma(t)/\{ \int_{-\infty}^\infty dt W_\sigma(t)\}$.
+Although we employ a uniform spacing of simulation times throughout this work, a non-uniform spacing can also be used in principle --- this may be useful e.g. if one has obtained some prior knowledge of the range in which the eigenenergies are concentrated from some approximate classical means.
+This could enable the use of well-established advanced techniques in signal processing, such as compressed sensing.
+One particularly appropriate generalization of this type is the use of Monte Carlo importance sampling methods to estimate the windowed Fourier transform in \cref{eqn:blurred_density_of_states}, i.e. one samples the FDOS $G(\hat{t})$ at random times $\hat{t}$ which are drawn from a probability distribution $P(t)=W_\sigma(t)/\{ \int_{-\infty}^\infty dt W_\sigma(t)\}$.
 Such an approach leads to the same spectral resolution limits and to the same shot-noise properties given the FDOS is anyway estimated through random sampling -- an advantage of the Monte-Carlo approach is that it allows evaluation of $\tilde{g}^{\sigma}(E)$ for a continuous $E$ in principle.
 Importance sampling from a window function is commonly applied in other Fourier-limited methods for computing spectral properties \cite{wang2023quantum}.